achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

       Use a Different algorithm that is not sensitive to outliers

+      Segment data so outliers are in a separate group

+      Weighted means (which put more weight on the “normal” part of the distribution)

       Trimming: Remove outliers from dataset.
 However, it can remove large proportion of data.
       Capping: No data is removed.
 However, it distorts variable distribution.
       Missing data: The outliers are treated as missing data.